g-jgreen/documentation/content/iothubs/google.md

 * IoT connected device
 * Access to the Waylay platform

-Illustration
+Main building blocks of this integration are presented below:
 ![architecture](/features/iothubs/architecture.png)

 ## Configuring Google IoT Core

-## Device Registry
+## Device Registry (device provisioning)

-First off all create a new device registry by clicking on ‘Create device registry’ under IoT Core.
+First off all, for every new device, you need to create a new device registry by clicking on `Create device registry` under IoT Core.

 ![iotcore](/features/iothubs/iotcore.png)

-Provide the new registry with:
+You will be asked to provide:

 * Unique identifier
 * Cloud region
-* Protocol (default ‘HTTP and MQTT’)
+* Protocol (`HTTP` or `MQTT`)
 * Pub/Sub Default Telemetry topic (Telemetry Topic is The default Topic for sending the device’s data to)
-* You can choose for a sub Telemetry topic if you wish to divide your data into sub pieces of information.
+* You can choose for a sub Telemetry topic if you wish to divide data flow.
-* Device state topic (State Topic is where the device publishes his current state upon)
+* Device state topic (State Topic is where the device publishes his current state)
 * (Optional CA certificate) Certificates are used to verify signatures of device credentials

 {{% alert info %}}